 Section 1.
 The membership of this Association shall consist of Active, Sustaining, Associate, Technical, and Honorary members.

 Section 3.
-Sustaining Member: Any person, partnership, firm or corporation actively engaged in the business of water well drilling, or pump installation may become a Sustaining member of this Association on payment of a sustaining membership fee.
+Sustaining Member: Any person, partnership, firm or corporation actively engaged in the business of the groundwater industry, water well drilling, or pump installation may become a Sustaining member of this Association on payment of a sustaining membership fee.
 Four voting delegates per business are allowed.

 Section 5.
 Technical Member: Persons and organizations engaged in occupations pertaining to the investigation, supervision, or regulation of underground water or groundwater supply installations, or any teacher in a recognized institution whose work is of such character as in the opinion of the Board of Directors shall qualify him for membership, shall be eligible to become a Technical Member of the Association and have all the rights and privileges of Active Members except those of voting and holding office, upon payment of the Technical membership fee.
 Technical members may be appointed to and serve on committees of the Association.

 Section 6.
 Honorary Member: Any person who is interested and active in scientific investigations and research of practical value to the water well drilling industry and who has contributed some substantial service in the furtherance of the objectives of this Association may be recommended for Honorary membership, and may be elected an Honorary member by majority vote of members present at a meeting, or by a two-thirds vote of the Board of Directors present at any directors meeting.
 Honorary members are entitled to all the privileges of Active membership and are exempt from membership fee.
 Honorary members may be appointed and serve on committees.
 Any active member in good standing for at least ten years before his retirement because of age or disability may, upon retiring and upon his written request to the Board of Directors, become an honorary member of the Association.